CyrusNajmabadi/lang-design/KeyValuePairCorrespondence.md

     List<KeyValuePair<string, int>> pairs = ["mads": 21];
     ```

-1. While the syntax allows for easy specification of the particular key and value, it is optional and the feature works with normal KeyValuePair instances:
+1. And, while the syntax allows for easy specification of the particular key and value, it is optional and the feature works with normal KeyValuePair instances:

     ```c#
     KeyValuePair<string, int> kvp = new("mads", 21);